• Skip to primary navigation

 Are overnight oats healthy?

 Overnight oats are very healthy, as they contain fiber, plant-based protein, whole grains, and complex carbohydrates.
 Packed full of nutrients, they are a great way to start your day.
-Additionally, letting oats soak overnight breaks down the phytic acid that naturally occurs in whole grains.
-This allows your body to digest the oats (and nutrients) better.

 Can you put fruit in overnight oats overnight?